-The Essential Eight is an Australian cybersecurity framework by the Australian Signals Directorate (ASD).
+The Essential Eight is an Australian cybersecurity framework by the Australian Cyber Security Centre (ACSC).
 This framework, published in 2017, is an upgrade from the original set of 4 security controls by the ASD.
-The Essential Eight introduced 4 additional strategies to establish the eight control that aim to protect Australian businesses from cyberattacks today.
+The Essential Eight (sometimes known as the ACSC Essential Eight or ASD Essential Eight) introduced 4 additional strategies to establish the eight control that aim to protect Australian businesses from cyberattacks today.

 The eight strategies are divided across three primary objectives - prevent attacks, limit attack impact, and data availability.